-Individuals seeking a Master's degree in Special Education in either of these options must have a teaching certification.
+*If you’re seeking a master’s degree in special education in either option, you must have a teaching certification.
 The certification can be in any field at any level.
-Individuals who do not have a teaching certification should apply for the Master of Arts in Teaching.
+If you do not have a teaching certification, we recommend that you apply for the Master of Arts in Teaching program.

 Educational Diagnostician Certification

-- A Master’s degree in a field of Education (an individual may work on a Special Education Master’s concurrently with diagnostician certification)
+- A master’s degree in a field of education (You may work on a special education master’s degree concurrently with diagnostician certification)

 - Valid Texas Teaching Certification